PaddlePaddle/PaddleClas/docs/en/advanced_tutorials/model_prune_quantization_en.md

     -o Global.save_inference_dir=./inference
 ```

+<a name="4"></a>

 ## 4. Deploy the Model

-The exported model can be deployed directly using inference, please refer to [inference deployment](https://github.com/PaddlePaddle/PaddleClas/blob/develop/docs/zh_CN/inference_ deployment).
+The exported model can be deployed directly using inference, please refer to [inference deployment](../inference_deployment/).

 You can also use PaddleLite's opt tool to convert the inference model to a mobile model for its mobile deployment.
-Please refer to [Mobile Model Deployment](https://github.com/PaddlePaddle/PaddleClas/blob/develop/docs/zh_CN/inference_deployment/paddle_lite_deploy.md ) for more details.
+Please refer to [Mobile Model Deployment](../inference_deployment/paddle_lite_deploy_en.md ) for more details.

+<a name="5"></a>

 ## 5. Hyperparameter Training